-The St. Stephen’s Church Friends of Music is dedicated to sharing the gift of beautiful music with the wider community.
-This recital series relies heavily on the generous financial support of its Friends of Music to maintain the series, now in its 47th season.
+The St. Stephen’s Friends of Music group is dedicated to sharing the gift of beautiful music with the wider community.
+This recital series relies heavily on the generous financial support of its Friends of Music to maintain the series, now in its 49th season.
 As you are able, please consider supporting the series as a Friend of Music with a tax deductible donation, entitling you to admission to each recital and acknowledgment in the program.
-Donors are listed in the. following categories:
+Donors are listed in the following categories:

 PHILANTHROPISTS $300 or more

 Make checks payable to Friends of Music at St. Stephen’s and mail to: Friends of Music, St. Stephen’s Church, 119 Main Street, Millburn, NJ 07041.
 Please print your name as it should appear in the program, and include your postal address as a backup.

 About the Beckerath Organ

 Designed and built for the interior of St. Stephen’s Church by the celebrated German organ builder Rudolf von Beckerath, the 1970 tracker organ takes its primary inspiration from the golden age of 17th and 18th century North German organ building during the time of Johann Sebastian Bach.

 Its full mechanical (tracker) key action is faithful to the earlier organs.
 Electricity is used only to supply the wind pressure to sound the pipes and to change the combinations of stops.

 The St. Stephen’s Beckerath organ has proven a delight to play and a revelation to hear with its wonderful clarity of tone.
 Designed to be heard in this outstanding example of 19th century Gothic revival church architecture, it has become a major cultural resource, drawing an audience from throughout the tri-state area and concert organists from across America and Europe.